Find us on Facebook for frequent updates and contests!

 We are very dedicated to preserving rare heritage breeds of chickens, while improving quality and type of the breed and sharing them with fellow enthusiasts.

 Part of our philosophy is to eat what we grow.
 How can we promote a bird as dual purpose if we never process them and find out how they dress out for the table?
-All of our extra dual purpose cockerels are raised for the table if they don't cut it for the breeding pen.
+Our extra dual purpose cockerels are raised for the table if they don't cut it for the breeding pen.

 We really believe in and promote small scale, sustainable farming.
 Our birds are raised in a way that best benefits the land and the well being of the animal.
 Tractors are moved to till and fertilize different areas of the soil, and the hens aren't stressed by high pressure to lay with constant artificial lights and super high protein feed.
 They moult when they need to, naturally!